bjasspa/jasspa/microemacs/contribs/cheatsheet.md

 ## &nbsp;

-## Snippets
+## Snippets / Abbreviation Files

-Snippets are text  fragments  which can be inserted by typing an  abbreviation into the text after pressing the `Esc Esc` key combination.
+Snippets are text  fragments  which can be inserted by typing an  abbreviation into the text after pressing usually the `Esc Esc` key combination.
 There are two type of abbreviations, global abbreviations which are available in all documents or scripts and buffer specific abbreviations which are the same for all documents of the same type, for instance for all Python files.
 These  abbreviations  are